adrulpz/digital-garden-jekyll-template/_notes/Neo-Hookean.md

-[Ansys Hyperelasticity course](https://innovationspace.ansys.com/product/hyperelasticity/) where the model is mentioned
+[Ansys Hyperelasticity course](https://innovationspace.ansys.com/product/hyperelasticity/) where the model is mentioned and [[Notes on the ANSYS hyperelasticity course|some notes]] on it.

 ## The Neo-Hookean Model

 The **Neo-Hookean model** is a simple yet effective constitutive model used to describe the **nonlinear elastic behavior** of materials, especially soft materials like **rubbers, biological tissues, and inflatables**.
 It is a special case of **hyperelastic material models**, meaning that it derives from a **strain energy function**.